C&MA: A Brief History

 Hmong New Hope Alliance

-After the Vietnam War, tens of thousands Hmongs moved out of Laos to Thailand.
-Some were admitted for settlement in France, Australia, United States, and other countries.
+After the Vietnam War, tens of thousands Hmong emigrated out of Laos to Thailand.
+Many immigrated for settlement in the United States, France and French Guyana, Australia, Canada, Argentina, West Germany and other countries.

 As our members increased, HNHAC was allowed to use the main sanctuary at Avondale Church for Sunday afternoon services.
 Five years later, in the summer of 1989, HNHAC purchased a church property on South Hairston Road in Stone Mountain, Georgia.
 However, once again as membership increased, HNAC required a larger church for worshipping.

-In our history, the following pastors have served with our church.
-We would like to thank them and their families for their dedication and services.
+In the life of our church, the following pastors have served with our church.
+We would like to thank them and their families for their dedications and services.

 Kx.
 Vaam Tub Hawj